 The steps are:

-Pallet (or your preferred reasoner, like HermiT).VegetarianPizza or NonVegetarianPizza.Unlike manual validation, reasoners can handle complex ontologies with thousands of classes, uncovering subtle contradictions that might be missed by even experienced engineers.
+Pellet (or your preferred reasoner, like HermiT).VegetarianPizza or NonVegetarianPizza.Unlike manual validation, reasoners can handle complex ontologies with thousands of classes, uncovering subtle contradictions that might be missed by even experienced engineers.

 Once the reasoner completes, Protégé provides a variety of outputs:

 VegetarianPizza and containing MeatTopping.Understanding these outputs is critical for refining the ontology.
-Each flagged issue is an opportunity to imporve semantic clarity, enforce domain logic, and ensure that the ontology can serve as a reliable knowledge graph backbone in enterprise applications.
+Each flagged issue is an opportunity to improve semantic clarity, enforce domain logic, and ensure that the ontology can serve as a reliable knowledge graph backbone in enterprise applications.

 To gain hands-on experience, you should: